R3BRootGroup/NeuLAND_DNN/README.md

 Step 3: Recompile R3BRoot.

 Step 4: Install the Keras neural network framework in a python virtual
-        environment, along with the TensorFlow backend.
+        environment (Use python version 3.6.9; no higher and no lower!), along with the TensorFlow backend.
         There is good documentation available for this on the internet, but here is a quick set of instructions:
         a: open a terminal window